Your Temple, TX, Dog Bite Lawyers

 Have you or someone you love suffered an injury because of a dog bite in Temple, Texas?
 You may be entitled to compensation from the dog’s owner.
-Contact the experienced personal injury lawyers at Lorenz & Lorenz, LLP to learn about your legal rights.
+Contact the experienced personal injury lawyers at Lorenz & Lorenz, PLLC to learn about your legal rights.

 Since 2001, our attorneys have been dedicated to helping dog bite victims across central Texas.
 We understand how devastating injuries and trauma from a dog attack can be.
 We’ll do everything we can to help your family during this difficult time.
 Our goal is to get you every single dollar you need and deserve.